 LG Electronics entered the tablet market earlier this year with their first Android device called Optimus Pad or better known to the public as the G-Slate.

 Apparently, LG plans to launch a second tablet in early January 2012 as the mass-production process is now complete.
-Meanwhile PocketNow got their
+Meanwhile PocketNow got their hands-on a blurry photo of it.
+Now we bring you some inside details about its hardware specifications and the name under which the device will see a release next year.

 Once launched LG Optimus Pad LTE will become the world’s first LTE 3D Android device, said Kim Won Sr Vice President of Sales and Product Marketing at LG Electronics.
 The slate got its nickname “Batman Pad” from the two lenses mounted on the back, top left side that look like the comic book/cartoon character sign representing Batman.